atsb/Hiigara/README.md

 Both ports originate from the original HomeworldSDL project that has since been abandoned.

+# NOTICE

+Hiigara is now officially deprecated in favour of Tenhauser Gate: https://gitlab.com/homeworldsdl/TenhauserGate/-/releases I have done the ARM64 and macOS ports for this port and it is therefore (with the enhancements of TG) better than Hiigara.
+Use that port for your macOS needs :)

 # Data

 The Homeworld data is needed.
 Either the latest 1.5 release or the remaster, both are supported and you won't need the 'plug.tga' relic icon as I have removed it (this icon isn't in the remaster data).